 Purpura, also called blood spots or skin hemorrhages, refers to purple-colored spots that are most recognizable on the skin.
-The spots could also be located on organs or mucous membranes, including the inside of the mouth.
+The spots could also be located on organs or mucous membranes, including the membranes on the inside of the mouth.

 Sometimes, low platelet levels can cause excessive bruising and bleeding.
 Platelets are the cells that help your blood clot.
-Low platelet levels may be inherited or genetic, but also may be related to recent:
+Low platelet levels may be inherited or genetic, but they may also be related to recent:

 - bone marrow transplants